Massachusetts fugitive dubbed "Bad Breath Rapist" captured in California after 16 years on the run - KESQ

 Click here for updates on this story

-Northern California (KTVT) — Police in Northern California on Tuesday helped U.S. Marshals arrest a fugitive wanted in a Massachusetts rape case nearly two decades after he fled that state during his trial, authorities said.
+SAN FRANCISCO (KPIX) — Police in the San Francisco Bay Area on Tuesday helped U.S. Marshals arrest a fugitive wanted in a Massachusetts rape case nearly two decades after he fled that state during his trial, authorities said.

 According to a press release issued by the U.S. Marshals Service, the man taken into custody was identified as Tuen Kit Lee, who faced trial in the 2005 kidnapping and raping of a young woman at knifepoint in Quincy, Mass.
 The release said Lee was found guilty in a September 2007 trial, but fled before he was sentenced.